Iraqi Armed Forces: Iraqi Army

 The Iraqi Army, officially the Iraqi Ground Forces (Arabic: القوات البرية العراقية), is the ground force component of the Iraqi Armed Forces.
 It was known as the Royal Iraqi Army up until the coup of July 1958.

-The Iraqi Army in its modern form was first created by the United Kingdom during the inter-war period of de facto British control of Mandatory Iraq.
-Following the invasion of Iraq by U.S. forces in 2003, the Iraqi Army was rebuilt along U.S. lines with enormous amounts of U.S. military assistance at every level.
-Because of the Iraqi insurgency that began shortly after the invasion, the Iraqi Army was later designed to initially be a counter-insurgency force.
-With the withdrawal of U.S. troops in 2010, Iraqi forces have assumed full responsibility for their own security.
+The Iraqi Army in its modern form was first created by the United Kingdom during the inter-war period of British control of Mandatory Iraq.
+Following the invasion of Iraq by U.S. forces in 2003, the Iraqi Army was rebuilt along U.S. lines with enormous amounts of U.S. assistance at every level.
+After the Iraqi insurgency coalesced shortly after the invasion, the Iraqi Army was redesigned as a counter-insurgency force.
+After the withdrawal of U.S. troops in 2010, Iraqi forces assumed full responsibility for the country's security.
 A New York Times article suggested that, between 2004 and 2014, the U.S. had provided the Iraqi Army with $25 billion in training and equipment in addition to an even larger sum from the Iraqi treasury.

+The Iraqi Army was designed as a counter-insurgency force that was developed under United States Army tutelage from 2003 to 2009.
+The force generation plan as of November 2009 includes 14 divisions, each consisting of 4 brigades.
+The Iraqi Army was described as the most important element of the counter-insurgency fight.
+The tactic is to provide security and other services on a local level by using infantrymen on dismounted patrols.
+As insurgents lose passive or active support from the local population, they will more easily be defeated, it was believed.